douglaslinsmeyer/code-challenge-1/README.md

+# My Branch Notes

+* Ensure you have Node installed on your machine
+* To start the app run "node app.js -f hands.txt"
+    * Algorithm was not fully completed before 11/22 deadline.

+I decided to pre-render all possible hand combinaitons in the file HandCombinations.
+There are 2600 files, the file names are the last two cards of a combo.
+Each file contains over 150K different hands.

+This way when the app runs, it only needs to do a look up instead of run through the algorithm.

 # The Challenge

 In the card game poker, a hand consists of five cards and are ranked, from lowest to highest, in the following way: